cde-ev/cdedb2/doc/source/Design_Environment_Setup.rst

 To do this in a convenient way, there is the :mod:`cdedb.cli` module.
-It consumes most necessary information from the Config (and the given overrides) and performs the setup process in several python functions.
+It consumes most necessary information from the Config (and the given overrides) and performs the setup process via several python functions.

 Additionally, it provides a command line interface, so the functions can be used during scripting or setup via terminal.
 All available targets are shown after executing::